 Q. What is this Pulsing thing I keep hearing about?

 A. Pulsing is a system of moving vehicles at regular intervals toward the highway on Gate Road to avoid the long slow creep forward that challenges the sanity of even the most patient among us.

-With Pulsing, vehicles are allowed to stop and turn off their engines (from an hour to 15 minutes depending on how close you are to the front), then are “pulsed” forward all at once.
+With Pulsing, vehicles are allowed to stop and turn off their engines (from 15 minutes to about an hour depending on how close you are to the front), then are “pulsed” forward all at once.
 We generally implement Pulsing during the peak driving hours on Sunday and Monday.

 The explanation as to how it specifically operates gets technical, but if you are interested in how we make it work, see HERE.

 A. Nope!
 The length of time it takes to get out is dictated by the number of cars and the carrying capacity of Highway 34.
 Pulsing does nothing to affect either of those factors.